flams/CouchDB-emily-tools/README.md

 #### Synchronizing with a CouchDB View

 A CouchDB View is readonly.
 Synchronizing a CouchDBView will return a list of documents that will be saved in the data store as documents in a JavaScript array.
+In a couchDBView, the document's properties are saved in the 'value' object.

 ```js
 couchDBView.sync("myDatabase", "myDesignDocument", "_view/myView").then(function () {